How To Create a Wedding Timeline

 Do you want to do a money dance?

-Do you have something special planned for your reception?
+Have something special planned for your reception?

 Want to do something less traditional?